Sarafian/sarafian.github.io/_posts/powershell/2019-06-28-powershell-soap-proxy-new-webserviceproxy.md

 ---
 title: Improved SOAP proxies management in PowerShell
-excerpt: This is part 1 of a series of posts regarding simplification of PowerShell when working with complicated SOAP interfaces e.g. Amadeus API.
-SOAPProxy, currently part of 1ASAOP, is a PowerShell module, to help manage proxies created by `New-WebServiceProxy`.
+excerpt: SOAPProxy, currently part of 1ASAOP, is a PowerShell module to help manage proxies created by `New-WebServiceProxy`.
 categories:
 - Amadeus
 tags:
 - PowerShell
 - SOAP
 ---

+Although SOAPProxy is a stand-alone solution to improving SOAP over PowerShell, it was developed as part of a greater problem that is discussed in [Introduction to posts about JSONPath, SOAP and Amadeus with PowerShell][9].
+{: .notice--info}

 # Under the hood of New-WebServiceProxy